harisont/harisont.github.io/lists/svud-raq.md

 ## Participles
 [[go to the discussion on GitHub]](https://github.com/UniversalDependencies/docs/issues/1088)

-Participles are even tougher than _tough_-constructions because they work as different parts of speech depending on the context.
+Participles may look nearly as tough as _tough_-constructions because they work as different parts of speech depending on the context.
 Consider the following cases:

 1. _skolan får **ökade** möjligheter_